mariosyb/spring5-dependency-injection/README.md

-# Dependency Injection Examples
+# Environment Props Example

-This repository is for an example application built in my Spring Framework 5
+This branch contains an example of using environment propesties(OS props) with Spring Framework 5